cedricmatalog/splitsquad/README.md

 After running this script, you'll need to update your application to use these new service files instead of the mock data.

+## Disabling Email Confirmation

+Email confirmation has been disabled for this application.
+When a user signs up, they are automatically authenticated without needing to verify their email address.
+This configuration is suitable for development and testing environments.

+To disable email confirmation in your own Supabase project:

+1. Go to the Supabase dashboard and select your project
+2. Navigate to Authentication → Settings → Email
+3. Uncheck "Enable email confirmations"
+4. Save changes

+This will allow users to sign in immediately after registration without confirming their email address.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: